-- Standard Q46D electronic transmitters are designed to be fully isolated instruments for operation from either 90-260 VAC or 12-24 VDC power supplies. - High accuracy, high sensitivity system, measures from 0.1 ppm to 40.0 ppm through 2 internal automatic ranges. - Two 4-20 mA analog outputs are standard.
-One output may be configured to track D.O or as a PID control output, while the other output is programmable to track either D.O. or Temperature. - Output Hold, Output Simulate, Output Alarm, and Output Delay Functions.
-All forced changes in output condition include bumpless transfer to provide gradual return to on-line signal levels to avoid system control shocks on analog outputs. - Units provide three SPDT relay outputs and two isolated analog outputs.
-Software settings for relay control include setpoint, deadband, phase, delay, and failsafe.
-An additional bank of three low-power relays (0-30 VDC) is included for Q-Blast cleaner control. - Large, high contrast, custom LCD display with LED back light provides excellent readability in any light conditions.
-The secondary line of display utilizes 5x7 dot matrix characters for clear message display two of four measured parameters may be on the display simultaneously. - Diagnostic messages provide a clear description of any problem with no confusing error codes to look up.
-Messages are also included for diagnosing calibration problems. - Quick and easy one-point calibration method, air calibration method, and sensor zero-cal.
-To provide high accuracy, all calibration methods include stability monitors that check temperature and main parameter stability before accepting data. - High accuracy three-wire Pt1000 temperature input.
+- Standard main module is designed to be a fully isolated, line powered instrument.
+Protected from surge and brownout. - High accuracy, high sensitivity system, measures from 0.01 ppm to 40.0 ppm through 2 internal automatic ranges. - Output Hold, Output Simulate, Output Alarm, and Output Delay Functions.
+All forced changes in output condition include bumpless transfer to provide gradual return to on-line signal levels and to avoid system control shocks on both analog outputs. - One SPDT relay and two isolated analog outputs.
+Software settings for relay control include setpoint, deadband, phase, delay, and failsafe. - Selectable PID controller on main analog output.
+PID includes manual operation feature, and diagnostic "stuck-controller" timer feature for relay notification of control problems. - Two analog outputs may be configured to track dissolved oxygen and temperature, or dissolved oxygen and dissolved oxygen.
+Both analog outputs can be individually programmed to fail to specific values.

+- Large, high contrast, custom LCD display with LED back light provides excellent readability in any light conditions.
+The secondary line of display utilizes 5x7 dot matrix characters for clear message display.
+Two of four measured parameters may be on the display simultaneously. - Diagnostic messages provide a clear description of any problem with no confusing error codes to look up.
+Messages are also included for diagnosing calibration problems. - Quick and easy one-point sample calibration method, air calibration method, and sensor zero-cal.
+To provide high accuracy, all calibration methods include stability monitors that check temperature and main parameter stability before accepting data. - High accuracy Pt1000 temperature input.
 Temperature element can be user calibrated. - Security lock feature to prevent unauthorized tampering with transmitter settings.
-All settings can be viewed while locked, but they cannot be changed.
+All settings can be viewed while locked, but they cannot be changed. - High reliability, microprocessor-based system with non-volatile memory.
+Low mass, surface mount PCB construction containing no adjustment potentiometers.
+All factory calibrations stored in non-volatile EEPROM.